Zella Wolofsky: Personal life

 She was married to Douglas Tyndall Wright, President of University of Waterloo and its first Dean of Engineering.
 They had met when she taught at University of Waterloo in the late 1970s, but only started dating in 1987 after she began her doctoral studies.
 He died in May 2020.
-She was close friends and dated the Canadian filmmaker Donald Shebib, whose legendary 1970 feature Goin' Down the Road, was seminal to English language Canadian film.
-Wolofsky providing guidance on the beginning and ending of his last film, Nightalk.
+She was close friends with and dated the Canadian filmmaker Donald Shebib, whose legendary 1970 feature Goin' Down the Road, was seminal to English language Canadian film.
+Wolofsky provided guidance on the beginning and ending of his last film, Nightalk.
 She and his son Noah (AKA 40) shared Don's primary caregiving during his last weeks.